 How to clean a Vitamix 5200?

-The Vitamix 5200 is self-cleaning – just add a few drops of dish soap and some water in the container and blend at high speed.
-It’s highly unlikely that you’ll need to hand-wash the insides after this.
+The Vitamix 5200 is self-cleaning – add a few drops of dish soap and some water in the container and blend at high speed.
+It’s doubtful that you’ll need to hand-wash the insides after this.

 Does Vitamix ever go on sale?